qgis/QGIS-Documentation/source/docs/user_manual/introduction/getting_started.rst

 ``--globalsettingsfile`` option

-Using this option, you can specify the path for a Global Settings file (.ini), also known as the Default Settings.
+Using this option, you can specify the path for a Global Settings file (``.ini``), also known as the Default Settings.
 The settings in the specified file replace the original inline default ones, but the user profiles' settings will be set on top of those.

 Presently, there's no way to specify a file to write settings to; therefore, you can create a copy of an original settings file, rename, and adapt it.

-Setting the qgis_global_setting.ini file path to a network shared folder, allows a system administrator to change global settings and defaults in several machines by only editing one file.
+Setting the :file:`qgis_global_setting.ini` file path to a network shared folder, allows a system administrator to change global settings and defaults in several machines by only editing one file.

 ``--authdbdirectory`` option

-This option is similar to the one above but define the path to the directory where the authentication database will be stored.
+This option is similar to ``--globalsettingsfile``, but defines the path to the directory where the authentication database will be stored and loaded.

 ``--code`` option